SimonEnsemble/PorousMaterials.jl/README.md

 ## Input files to describe crystals, molecules, and forcefields

-All input files are stored in the path `PorousMaterials.PATH_TO_DATA * "data/"` (type into Julia).
+All input files are stored in the path `PorousMaterials.PATH_TO_DATA` (type into Julia).
 By default, this path is set to be in the present working directory (type `pwd()` into Julia) in a folder `data/`.
 Go inside `PorousMaterials.jl/test/data` to see example input files for each case below.

 #### Crystals